britth/GameChanger/README.md

 + To terminate the program, press CTRL-C on your keyboard

-+ If you want to explore an experimental interface in development for text updates, issue the following command: `python gamechangerCurses.py`
++ If you want to explore an experimental interface in development for text updates, issue the following command: `python gamechangerCurses.py` (& quit by closing your terminal window)